Q/A: SFO Direct Investing 101

 A Q&A with Nathan Troutman, Privatus Partners, LLC on SFO Direct Investing

-Q: Multibillion dollar families too often have great complexity in their investments, how did you go in there and review their holdings and whether these where successful or not?
+Q: Multibillion-dollar families too often have great complexity in their investments, how did you go in there and review their holdings and whether these were successful or not?

 Q: Another example with another family?

 Q: Given your investment banking background, what are common mistakes that families make in investing in direct deals?